 Please manage your future responsibly while attending Clarion University of Pennsylvania.
 Choices you make may impact your status as a student as well as future life plans.

 WHAT DOES IT MEAN WHEN A HOLD IS PLACED ON A STUDENT ACCOUNT FROM Student conduct?

 Generally, holds are placed on student accounts if they fail to attend hearings, meetings, complete sanctions, or if a hearing would be pending should they return to the university after leaving by choice or if they are placed on a suspension or expulsion.
 Please call the Office of Student Conduct & Community Development at +1 814-393-1918 to find out specifically what you should do to have the hold lifted.

 WHAT IS THE DIFFERENCE BETWEEN PROBATION, SUSPENSION, AND EXPULSION?

 - Probation - Probation is for a designated period of time and includes the probability of more severe sanctions if the student is found to be in violation of any institutional regulation(s) during the probationary period.

 - Suspension - Suspension occurs when a student is separated from the University for a definite period of time, not less than the remainder of the current semester in which he or she is enrolled.
 The student who has been suspended may apply for a readmission hearing at a time provided by a University Conduct Board.
 A hold is placed on the student account and students must vacate the campus within 24 hours of notification of the suspension.
-During the suspension period, the student is banned from University property, functions, events and activities without prior approval from the Director of Judicial Affairs.
+During the suspension period, the student is banned from University property, functions, events and activities without prior approval from the Director of Student Engagement & Development.
 Entrance without approval is treated as trespassing.